-While visibility on the evolution of the pandemic remains limited, DKSH is optimistic that 2021 will bring a return to some form of normality and an improved economic outlook.
+While visibility on the evolution of the pandemic remains limited, DKSH is optimistic that 2022 will bring a return to some form of normality and an improved economic outlook.
 A robust business model, large share of daily consumption items and strong balance sheet provide resilience and offer growth opportunities.
 DKSH is convinced that we will emerge stronger from last year's challenges.
-The Group will continue developing its business through diligent strategy implementation, digitization, sustainability and M&As, while focusing on operational excellence and cost discipline.
-For 2021, DKSH expects an EBIT above last year assuming an easing of the impact of COVID-19, such as rebounding tourism and stable currencies.
-DKSH will strive to continue its progressive dividend policy and to drive market consolidation via M&As.
-Beyond short-term uncertainties, DKSH remains confident about Asia's longterm potential and is well positioned to benefit from favorable market, industry and consolidation trends.
+The Group will continue developing its business through disciplined strategy implementation, digitalization, sustainability and M&As, while focusing on operational excellence and cost discipline.

+DKSH expects EBIT growth in 2022.
+The outlook assumes economic growth in Asia Pacific, exchange rates at current levels, and barring unforeseen events.
+DKSH is confident about Asia's long-term potential and is well positioned to benefit from favorable market, industry, and consolidation trends.

-Definitions and financial details
+Definitions and Financial Details

-In the Annual Report, media releases and other communication to external stakeholders, DKSH uses financial performance measures which are not defined by IFRS.
-These measures are used by the management to assess the performance of the Group.
-Some of the measures, like operating profit (EBIT) are defined by a reconciliation in the sections of the Annual Report where they appear.
+In the Annual Report, media releases, and other communication to external stakeholders, DKSH uses financial performance measures which are not defined by IFRS.
+These measures are used by management to assess the performance of the Group.
+Some of these measures, like Operating profit (EBIT), are defined by a reconciliation in the sections of the Annual Report where they appear.
 The other main alternative performance measures used by DKSH are defined and/or reconciled below.

-Organic growth
+Organic Growth

-Organic growth is the difference between current and previous reporting period excluding Mergers & Acquisitions (M&A), Foreign Exchange effects (FX), Divestments, and for 2018, the effect of the exit of the Healthcare business in China.
+Organic Growth is the difference between current and previous reporting period excluding Mergers & Acquisitions (M&A) and Foreign Exchange Effects (FX).